-Mineral-occurrence maps that have updated geological bases have been published at a 1:250,000 scale and are available upon request.
-In addition selected areas have been published at 1:50,000 and 1:100,000 scales.
+Mineral occurrence maps that have updated geological bases have been published at a 1:250,000 scale and are available upon request.
+In addition, selected areas have been published at 1:50,000 and 1:100,000 scales.
 These maps contain locations, a listing and a brief description of the occurrences.
-During the next year 1:250,000 mineral-occurrence maps will be released for areas 1M and 12A.